shreyasudupi/Zero-Trust/README.md

 - Network segmentation is a time-consuming, and difficult to get exactly right mechanism for ensuring secure communication.
 - Even just defining what the network perimeter is is an increasingly difficult proposition in a remote-work, BYOD, multi-cloud world.
 Most organizations are a heterogeneous mix of clouds, servers, devices, and organizational units.
 - VPNs are often misused and exacerbate the issue by opening yet another door into your network organization.

-### Zero-trust, security behind the gates

-[Zero-trust](https://ldapwiki.com/wiki/Zero%20Trust) instead attempts to mitigate these shortcomings by adopting the following principles:

-- Trust flows from identity, device-state, and context; not network location.
-- Treat both internal and external networks as untrusted.
-- Act like you are already breached, because you probably are.
-- Every device, user, and application's communication should be authenticated, authorized, and encrypted.
-- Access policy should be dynamic, and built from multiple sources.

-To be clear, _perimeter security is not defunct_, nor is zero-trust security a panacea or a single product.
+- perimeter security is not defunct_, nor is zero-trust security a panacea or a single product.
 Many of the ideas and principles of perimeter security are still relevant and are part of a holistic, and wide-ranging security policy.
 After all, we still want our castles to have high walls.

+### Tenets of  Zero-trust

+- **Assume a Hostile Environment**.
+There are malicious personas both inside and outside the network.
+All users, devices, and networks/environments are treated as untrusted.
+- **Presume Breach**.
+There are hundreds of thousands of attempted cybersecurity attacks against DOD networks every day.
+Consciously operate and defend resources with the assumption that an adversary has presence within your environment.
+Enhanced scrutiny of access and authorization decisions to improve response outcomes.
+- **Never Trust, Always Verify**.
+Deny access by default.
+Every device, user, application/workload, and data flow are authenticated and explicitly authorized using least privilege, multiple attributes, and dynamic cybersecurity policies.
+- **Scrutinize Explicitly**.
+All resources are consistently accessed in a secure manner using multiple attributes (dynamic and static) to derive confidence levels for contextual access to resources.
+Access to resources is conditional and access can dynamically change based on action and confidence levels resulting from those actions.
+- **Apply Unified Analytics**.
+Apply unified analytics for Data, Applications, Assets, Services (DAAS) to include behavioristics, and log each transaction.

 ## Further reading